AuthorCarpentry/FSCI-2018/01-getting-started.md

-#  Introduction to Reproducible Reporting
+#  Introduction to Reproducible and Dynamic Reporting
 2 Hours

 -------------------------